Thailand's 'spirit houses' believed to bring fortune and protection | DW | 01.09.2021

 They should be placed in a visible location, which should never lie in the shadow of the building.

-Due to the number of strict customs that come with owning a spirit house, a Brahman priest or local Buddhist monk familiar with the rituals is usually consulted to carefully determine its location on the property and calculate the best day and time when it should be installed.
+Because of the number of strict customs that come with owning a spirit house, a Brahman priest or local Buddhist monk familiar with the rituals is usually consulted to carefully determine its location on the property and calculate the best day and time for it to be installed.

 Before construction begins, the spirits must be informed for them to grant permission for the use of the land.
 This typically involves rituals to invite guardian spirits into their dwelling.